captionpoint/captionpoint-plays/EAST-TEXAS-HOT-LINKS.md

 ---

 ## XL:
 It don’t hurt hurt…!
-All I did was ax a simple question.
+All I did was ask a simple question.
 Adolph said pride was somebody’s daughter…

 ---